Heat Waves

 This resource list is created to help British Columbians affected by heat waves navigate relevant information by breaking it down into categories, providing easy access to key phone numbers, as well as links to sources of detailed and up-to-date information.
 To speak with a 211 Resource Navigator, dial 2-1-1 or text 2-1-1.

 Note: To find out where heat warnings are in place and locations of cooling centres and public cooling spaces, visit EmergencyInfoBC and EmergencyMapBC, or check with your local municipality, First Nation, or regional district.
+For additional resources offered by nonprofits (including cooling sites), search for “cooling” using a keyword search.

 - stay hydrated and cool